Rossi earns first World Cup podium

 "I still consider myself a rookie of the sport," he said.
 "I have a World Cup podium?
 It still hasn’t set in yet."

 Rossi moved from Long Valley, N.J., to Park City in 2008 to pursue an aerial career.

 With his first World Cup medal under his belt, the sky is the limit for the young athlete.
-Now, Rossi, who skis with the FLY Freestyle team, will focus on trying to win his first gold.
+Now, Rossi will focus on trying to win his first gold.

 "I know what I’m capable of," he said.
 "I’m just glad I was able to throw it down in front of the home crowd."

-Maxim Gustik of Belarus took home first place and Travis Gerrits from Canada won second.
+Maxim Gustik of Belarus earned first place and Travis Gerrits from Canada won second.

-On the women's side, China's Mengtao Xu won gold.
+On the women’s side, China’s Mengtao Xu won first.
 Laura Peel of Australia and Xin Zhang of China took second and third, respectively.

-Rossi's U.S. teammates and fellow Parkites Emily Cook and Dylan Ferguson failed to qualify for the superfinal round of four in spite of strong performances in the round of 12.
+Rossi’s U.S. teammates and fellow Parkites Emily Cook and Dylan Ferguson did not qualify for the superfinal round of four after strong performances in the round of 12.